-44The war in Ukraine has highlighted the challenges of ESG assessment in a big way.
+66The war in Ukraine has highlighted the challenges of ESG assessment in a big way.
 Clients are asking how we look at countries like Russia and China from an ESG assessment perspective and how we get rid of our dependency on oil in the short-term.
-77 This in turn has served as a reminder about what is often a more fragile international consensus than sometimes appears from a UK or broader European perspective:

-44There is huge political pressure on governments around the world to make sure that any short-term fixes don't negatively impact this longer-term view of sustainability, particularly as clients are already on a sustainability journey and are continuing on this journey.
-As an asset manager, we are still under the same pressures as before from our clients to continue to enhance our sustainable capabilities.97
+77 around the world to make sure that any short-term fixes don't negatively impact this longer-term view of sustainability, particularly as clients are already on a sustainability journey and are continuing on this journey.
+As an asset manager, we are still under the same pressures as before from our clients to continue to enhance our sustainable capabilities.